jaiChauhan009/mx-sdk-nestjs/packages/monitoring/README.md

 ## MetricsModule and MetricsService

 `MetricsModule` is a [Nestjs Module](https://docs.nestjs.com/modules) responsible for aggregating metrics data through `MetricsService` and exposing them to be consumed by Prometheus. `MetricsService` is extensible, you can define and aggregate your own metrics and expose them.
 By default it exposes a set of metrics created by the interceptors specified [here](#interceptors).
-Most of the Multiversx packages expose metrics by default through this service.
-For example [@multiversx/sdk-nestjs-redis](https://www.npmjs.com/package/@multiversx/sdk-nestjs-redis) automatically tracks the execution time of each redis query, overall redis health and much more, by leveraging the `MetricsService`.
+Most of the DharitrI packages expose metrics by default through this service.
+For example [@dharitri/sdk-nestjs-redis](https://www.npmjs.com/package/@dharitri/sdk-nestjs-redis) automatically tracks the execution time of each redis query, overall redis health and much more, by leveraging the `MetricsService`.

 ### How to instantiate the MetricsModule and expose metrics endpoints for Prometheus